Skip to content

 The following attributes can be specified:

-• abstract — assembly functions must have a body defined.
+• abstract — assembly functions must have a defined body.

 • virtual and override — assembly functions cannot be defined within a contract or a trait.